MicrosoftDocs/architecture-center/docs/framework/security/design-app-dependencies.md

 <a id="secrets">**How is application configuration stored and how does the application access it?**</a>
 ***

 Application configuration information can be stored with the application.
 However, that's not a recommended practice.
-Consider using a dedicated configuration management system such as Azure App Configuration or Azure Key Vault.
+Consider using a dedicated configuration management system such as Azure App Configuration.
 That way, it can be updated independently of the application code.

 Applications can include secrets like database connection strings, certificate keys, and so on.
 Do not store secrets in source code or configuration files.
 Instead keep them in a secure store, such as Azure Key Vault.
-If you need to store secrets in code, identify them with static code scanning tools.
+Identify secrets in code with static code scanning tools.
 Add the scanning process in your continuous integration (CI) pipeline.

 For more information about secret management, see [Key and secret management](design-storage-keys.md).